• Skip to primary navigation

 • Tell the person you are gluten-free. - As much as I don't like calling celiac a wheat allergy, the employees react to the word allergy more.

-• As them to change their gloves. - When I ask, the employees are very nice about changing their gloves and whipping down any surfaces.
+• Ask them to change their gloves. - When I ask, the employees are very nice about changing their gloves and wiping down any surfaces.
 I've even had an employee lay down a piece of foil under the bowl on the serving line just in case.

 • Avoid ingredients that are touched or could touch the surface of gluten ingredients. - This reduces the risk of cross-contamination.